Could you use more calm and confidence?

 To feel like you’re enjoying parenting, not just surviving it?

 I’m Tracy, author of Zero to Five: 70 Essential Parenting Tips Based on Science.
 I’m a journalist and the editor of the bestselling books Brain Rules and Brain Rules for Baby.
-My little one is 3 1/2 years old, so I’m right in it with you.
+My little one is about to turn 5 years old, so I’m right in it with you.
 Here’s the deal, as I see it: